java/devjava-content/README.md

-# Dev.java
+# Contributing to Dev.java

 [Dev.java](https://dev.java) is the official website for the Java platform and language maintained by the Java Platform Group at Oracle.
+We accept contributions from community members through this repo.
+[Click here](https://dev.java/authors) for examples of contributed content.

-We [recently announced](https://inside.java) that we are accepting contributions to Dev.java.
-This repository contains a lightweight JavaScript toolchain to build the site into static HTML and guidelines for contributing to it.
+This repo contains the contribution guidelines as well as a lightweight JavaScript toolchain to build the site into static HTML.

 Here are the sections of this document: